allenai/reward-bench/README.md

 * Common dataset formatting and tests for fair reward model inference.
 * Analysis and visualization tools.

-The two primary scripts to generate results (more in `scripts/`):
+The three primary scripts to generate results (more in `scripts/`):
 1. `scripts/run_rm.py`: Run evaluations for reward models.
 2. `scripts/run_dpo.py`: Run evaluations for direct preference optimization (DPO) models (and other models using implicit rewards, such as KTO).
 3. `scripts/run_v2.py`: Run evaluations for RewardBench 2, with special data handling for best-of-4 and Ties data.

 ## Quick Usage
-RewardBench let's you quickly evaluate any reward model on any preference set.
+RewardBench lets you quickly evaluate any reward model on any preference set.
 It also will detect if a instruction dataset is passed (by checking for not having `chosen`/`rejected`, and having `messages`) -- for these, just a model outputs are logged (not accuracy).

 To install for quick usage, install with pip as: